fabrice-ducos/tactcl/README.md

 TclJava could be quite involved to build from the sources, because of its many dependencies (at least JDK and Tcl/Tk, each version of which coming with their own lot of idiosyncracies).
 Jaclin is no different.

-In order to ease the process, Jaclin's maintainer is developing [tclbuild](https://github.com/fabrice-ducos/tclbuild), a build tool for Tcl/Tk and Jaclin.
-It downloads frozen (but configurable) versions of Tcl/Tk, Jaclin (and some Tcl popular modules) and builds them accordingly.
+In order to ease the process, Jaclin's maintainer is developing [tactcl](https://github.com/fabrice-ducos/tactcl) (formerly `tclbuild`), a small Tcl/Tk distribution including Jaclin.
+It downloads frozen (but configurable) versions of Tcl/Tk, Jaclin, and some other Tcl popular modules (all of them are optional and can be disabled) and builds them accordingly.

+It is extremely easy to build `Jaclin` with `tactcl` (on Unix-like systems only, for the moment).
+Just download [tactcl](https://github.com/fabrice-ducos/tactcl), remove the dependencies you don't need in `build.cfg` and type `make`.

-The brave ones (or those not wishing to try tclbuild, that is a work in progress and still unstable) can attempt to perform a manual installation.
+The brave ones (or those not wishing to try tactcl, that is a work in progress and still unstable) can attempt to perform a manual installation.
 See [TclJava Documentation](docs/Topics/index.html).

 ## Context and motivation for this fork